Frederick Frye: Business

 He stepped down from the council at the 1892 elections, having been nominated as Liberal candidate to contest the parliamentary seat of Kensington North.
 He was elected at the general election held later that year, serving one term in the House of Commons as a member of parliament before losing his seat in the next general election in 1895.
 His family faced financial problems in 1911.
 In 1912 his home and all its contents were auctioned.

 He later became an alderman of Kensington Borough Council.
 He retired to Worthing on the Sussex coast, where he died aged 68.

 Family

-Frye married Jane Kexia Crosbie and they had two daughters.
+Frye married Jane Kezia Crosbie and they had two daughters.
 The youngest was Katharine Frye who was born in 1878.
 She became an actress, suffragette and diarist.